ksoichiro/blog.ksoichiro.com/docs/post/2021/02/show-valid-last-updated/README.md

 ---
 title: Show valid lastUpdated with VuePress
-description: When I was building this blog on my local environment, there was no issue around date, but after I changed the workflow to deploy the blog from local to GitHub Actions, it seems last updated date became current date, so I fixed it.
 tags: ["VuePress", "GitHub Actions"]
 ---
 When I was building this blog on my local environment, there was no issue around date, but after I changed the workflow to deploy the blog from local to GitHub Actions, it seems last updated date became current date, so I fixed it.